LunarG/gfxreconstruct/USAGE_android.md

 directly on the swapchain of the replay implementation, they should add the `--use-captured-swapchain-indices` option when invoking `gfxrecon-replay`.

+#### Dumping resources

+GFXReconstruct offers the capability to dump resources when replaying a capture file.
+Detailed documentation of that feature can be found in [vulkan_dump_resources.md](./vulkan_dump_resources.md)

 ## Android Detailed Examples